aryanmsr/wedding-shuttle-optimizer/README.md

 Each shuttle trip:
 - Serves a group of guests
-- Has a maximum seating capacity
+- Has a vehicle-dependent seating capacity
 - Departs as soon as the last assigned guest arrives
 - Requires all assigned guests to arrive within a bounded time window